-Applying for both Federal and Brown University Institutional Financial Aid is a three step process:
+Applying for Federal and Brown University Institutional financial aid is a 2 step process:

 CSS PROFILE Application